ember-learn/deprecation-app/content/ember/v6/evented.md

 The `Ember.Evented` mixin, the underlying `@ember/object/events` module (`addListener`, `removeListener`, `sendEvent`), and the `on()` function from `@ember/object/evented` are all deprecated.

 These APIs provided a way for Ember objects to send and receive events.
 With modern JavaScript features and patterns, we recommend more explicit and standard approaches.
-For eventing, we recommend refactoring to use a library like [emittery](https://www.npmjs.com/package/emittery).
+For eventing, we recommend refactoring to use a modern asynchronous library like [emittery](https://www.npmjs.com/package/emittery) or (if you need to preserve synchronous semantics) a library such as [`nanoevents`](https://www.npmjs.com/package/nanoevents) or [`mitt`](https://www.npmjs.com/package/mitt).

+> ⚠️ Important: `Ember.Evented` emits events *synchronously*.
+Changing to a library with asynchronous behavior, while recommended, may lead to subtle changes in your application's behavior.

 Please note: The methods from `Evented` (`on`, `one`, `off`, `trigger`, `has`) were also available on `Ember.Component`, `Ember.Route`, and `Ember.Router`.
 While usage on these objects is deprecated, the methods will continue to be supported and not deprecated on the `RouterService`, since key parts of its functionality are difficult to reproduce without them.

 ### Replacing `Evented` with `emittery`

-We recommend the [emittery](https://www.npmjs.com/package/emittery) library, which is a modern, promise-based event emitter.
-This is useful for services that need to broadcast state changes across an application, such as a session service that announces login and logout events.

 First, add `emittery` to your project:
 ```bash